 Every room must also be well cleaned at the end of the year.
 Cleaning may be split between roommates, but if you have a single room you must do all the cleaning yourself.
 It is a $100 fine for a dirty room which will be split if there are roommates.
-There is limited storage allowed over summer break, but nothing can be left here if you are moving out and not planning to return the following year.

 During the winter season, shoveling duty will circulate in a randomly chosen order.
 It is the responsibility of every resident on her assigned day to shovel and salt the walkways for the entire day, in both the morning and in the evening, if needed.
 Persons with parking spots are responsible for shoveling out their own spots.